FAQs

 Frequently asked questions

-What is Dermoscopy?
+What is dermoscopy?

 A dermatoscope uses a high-quality lens for 10 to 14-times magnification and a lighting system which enables visualisation of the skins subsurface structures and patterns.
 Dermoscopic images help our Skin Doctors and Nurses to distinguish benign from malignant (cancerous) lesions, especially in the diagnosis of malignant melanoma – the most serious form of skin cancer.

-Our Doctors and Dermoscopists are trained in pattern recognition which helps them to differentiate between benign (harmless) from dysplastic (abnormal) moles and melanoma (skin cancer).
+Our doctors and dermoscopists are trained in pattern recognition which helps them to differentiate between benign (harmless) from dysplastic (abnormal) moles and melanoma (skin cancer).
 This allows early removal of dangerous moles and prevents unnecessary removal of benign moles.

 What is the difference between a mole map and a full skin check?